drfoxvet/drfoxvet-net/site/content/post/feeling-for-animals-and-animal-liberation.md

 ---
 title: Feeling for Animals and Animal Liberation
 date: 2019-02-27T20:07:00.717Z
-categories: 'Ethical, Social & Spiritual Issues'
+tags:
+- Ethical Issues
+- Social Issues
+- Spiritual Issues
 ---
 The gulf between animal exploitation and animal kinship, and between animal abuse and animal liberation, is fundamentally a spiritual one.